2001 American League Championship Series

 The 2001 American League Championship Series (ALCS) was a semifinal series in Major League Baseball's 2001 postseason.
 It was a rematch of the previous year’s ALCS between the second-seeded New York Yankees, who had come off a dramatic comeback against the Oakland Athletics in the Division Series after being down two games to zero, and the overall top seed Seattle Mariners, who also rallied to win their Division Series in five games over the Cleveland Indians.
 The series had additional poignancy, coming immediately after New York City was devastated by the September 11 attacks (the series was played in late October, due to Major League Baseball temporarily shutting down in the wake of the attacks).

 Though the Mariners had won an American League record 116 regular season games (tying the major league record established by the 1906 Chicago Cubs, and had home field advantage, the Yankees won the first two games in Seattle.
 Mariners' manager Lou Piniella, a former Yankee player and manager, guaranteed after Game 2 that the Mariners would win at least two of the next three games in New York to return the series to Seattle.
 The visitors won a blowout in Game 3, but lost a tight Game 4, and the Yankees closed out the best-of-seven series in New York with a 12–3 rout in Game 5 for their ALCS-era record fourth-straight league pennant.

 The Yankees then attempted to win a fourth consecutive World Series title, but lost a close seventh game on the road to the Arizona Diamondbacks.

+The Mariners would not reach the ALCS again until 2025, where they were defeated in seven games by the Toronto Blue Jays, making them (as of 2026) still the only team in Major League Baseball to have never appeared in the World Series.